AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-breakouts.md

 | **Breakout instructions** | The instructor assigns the task or discussion to participants in a breakout room. |
 | **Breakout report** | A measure of a learner's engagement during a breakout session, used by Instructors to monitor and evaluate participation levels. |

-## Breakout rooms workflow
+## Breakout session workflow

-Breakout rooms follow a structured flow that includes setup, live collaboration, and session completion.
+Breakout session follow a structured flow that includes setup, live collaboration, and session completion.

-### Set up breakout rooms
+### Set up breakout session

 Before starting a breakout session, Instructors create and configure breakout rooms according to the session's requirements.